 Disclosure: This post contains affiliate links from Shareasale, Cricut, Awin, and Amazon.com.
 I receive a small commission at no cost to you when you make a purchase using my links (purple text).
 As an Amazon Associate, I earn from qualifying purchases.

 Chalk paint is perfect for this thrift store makeover!
 Chalk paint works on everything without having to sand or prep.

-A few tips before we get started:
+A few tips on how to paint buffalo check before we get started:

 - I ended up painting three layers of white chalk paint on to coat it completely.
 Make sure to sand it in between coats.
 I forgot to sand after my last one and I think that was one of the causes for some of the bleeds.

-- Make sure to press down the tape firmly down.
+- Make sure to press the tape firmly down.
 Use a brayer or scraper to make sure it has fully adhered.
 This will help to get crisper lines.

 - I didn’t have any black chalk paint, so I used black acrylic paint for my last layer.
 It sticks great to chalk paint!